Pribal/csv2gophish/README.md

 # csv2gophish

-csv2gophish is a python tool to create a csv file from another to match csv format of gophish.
+csv2gophish is a python tool to create a csv file from another to match csv format of gophish group import.

-It will created the file in the same directory where you launched the program.
+It will create the file in the same directory where you launched the program.

 PS: no need to write extension for your files names.